RyanLee1119/Homeu/README.md

-## Welcome to Homeu Beta
+## Welcome to Homeu Pages

-Here we want to build a great app to let you say mew mew mew!

-### Coming soon...
+A platform to connect landlord and tenant

+### Support or Contact

+Having trouble with Pages?
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.